 What’s the easiest way to get the sales and tax data that the states require to file sales tax returns?

 The easiest way to get the automated reports you need to file returns to the state is through TaxJar.
-Try a free 30-day trial.
+Or have TaxJar AutoFile your sales tax returns for you!
+Try a free 30-day trial today.